PaperMC/Starlight/TECHNICAL_DETAILS.md

 for Vanilla.
 Why a simplified version for Vanilla?
-Because Vanilla has quite a few complexities about propagating light decreases that in some cases will cause it to eliminate needless updates, however I don't fully understand how it works so it is not appropriate for me to explain it.
+Because Vanilla has quite a few complexities about propagating light decreases that in some cases will cause it to eliminate needless updates, however I don't fully understand how it works, so it is not appropriate for me to explain it.
+However, the simplified variant is good enough to understand key differences between Starlight and Vanilla.

 This section will be the longest since it's the most important factor in Starlight's performance uplift.